Updated May 12, 2020

 - Starting March 30, 2020, B.C. student loan payments are automatically frozen for six months.

-- Temporary rent supplement that will provide household up to $500 per month towards their rent, paid directly to landlords.
+- Temporary rent supplement (available April, May and June) that will provide household up to $500 per month towards their rent, paid directly to landlords.

 - Halting the enforcement of existing eviction notices issued by the Residential Tenancy Branch, except in extreme cases where there are safety concerns.